-Using Ibuprofen and Acetaminophen Together: The What, When, and How
+Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

-Using Ibuprofen and Acetaminophen Together: The What, When, and How
+Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

 Remember the infamous 2023 "tripledemic" of RSV, Flu, & COVID?
 I sure do.
 My 15-month-old baby got walloped by RSV and then also tested positive for COVID during our SECOND trip to urgent care in 2 days.